swanchain/python-sdk-docs-samples/computing-tasks/README.md

 # Swan SDK Orchestrator Task Samples

 This directory contains samples for Swan Orchestrator.
 Swan Orchestrator is the Web3 cloud computing solution for tasks creation, deployment and management.
+User can create and manage tasks through samples under this directory.
 For more information checkout [Swan Developer Docs](https://docs.swanchain.io/).

 ## Setup